-After much thought and discussion- and a whole lot of finger crossing and prayer- we went ahead and relocated to our dream retirement spot.
-We have been fortunate: my husband retired-but works part-time as a substitute teacher- and I am working at a great job that I love (that has medical insurance benefits) in Salt Lake City.
+After much thought and discussion, we went ahead and relocated to our dream retirement spot.
+We have been fortunate: my husband retired and works part-time as a substitute teacher, and I am working at a great job that I love in Salt Lake City.

 We downsized when we moved to our condo and then a few years later, a new townhome.
 It’s cheaper to live in a smaller space!
 And we moved to a state with a lower cost of living – Utah.
 The state income tax is much lower and property taxes are cut in half.
 It’s cheaper to live here.

 The great news is I live where I can hike and ski within 10 minutes of my home.
 Sometimes we even see moose with our binoculars off our deck.

 I learned that even with setbacks, we could create the retirement about which we had dreamed.